-Richard Sears was born in Paris, from a French mother and an American father.
-At eighteen, he took part in SEA sail-training expedition in oceanography onboard the schooner Westward, from Puerto Rico to Boston, via the Bahamas, Bermuda and eastern seabord.
-It is during this trip that he approached whales for the first time and took part in several oceanographic projects, including coral reef ecology.
+At eighteen, he took part in an SEA sail-training expedition in oceanography aboard the schooner Westward, from Puerto Rico to Boston, via the Bahamas, Bermuda and eastern seaboard.
+It is during this trip that he approached whales for the first time and took part in several oceanographic projects, including coral reef fish ecology.

-In 1976, after having completed his studies in biology in Maine, he worked for the Woods Hole Oceanographic Institution at the Matamek research station along the north shore of the gulf of St. Lawrence studying Atlantic Salmon ecology and behavior.
-During the summer of that year, he shared privileged moments with the whales in Moisie Bay, notably blue whales.
+In 1976, after having completed his university studies in biology in Maine, he worked for the Woods Hole Oceanographic Institution at the Matamek research station, just east of Sept-Iles, on the Gulf of St. Lawrence, studying Atlantic salmon ecology and behavior.
+During the summer of that year, he was able to carry out marine mammal observations in Moisie Bay and saw his first blue whales.

-Afterwards, he became a naturalist onboard whale-watching vessels in Massachusetts and worked alongside the pioneers of whale research: David Sergeant, Steven Katona, William Schevill, William Watkins, and Roger Payne - all his greatest sources of inspiration.
-From them, he learned that in order to know whales one must spend a lot of time at sea with these giants.
+From 1976-1979 he took part in the College of the Atlantic’s marine mammal surveys based on Mount Desert Rock off the coast of Maine, as well as working aboard whale-watching vessels in Massachusetts, contributing data to the western North Atlantic Humpback Whale catalog.
+He worked with and learned from the pioneers of whale research: David Sergeant, Steven Katona, William Schevill, William Watkins, and Roger Payne - all great sources of knowledge and inspiration.
+From them, he learned that in order to know whales, there is no better way than to spend a lot of time at sea.

 It is with this motivation that Richard returned to Matamek and Mingan in 1979 to study marine mammals, and this adventure in research began.
 The work initiated in 1979 became the first long-term blue research project on the planet and the longest continuous data collection effort for cetaceans in the St Lawrence.